bikeshaving/crank/website/documents/index.md

 renderer.render(<CyclingName />, document.body);
 ```

 Components rerender based on explicit `refresh()` calls.
-This degree of precision means you can put side-effects wherever you want.

-Never “memoize” a callback ever again.
-Stop asking your framework “why did you render?”
-Be as messy as you need to be.
+This level of precision means you can be as messy as you need to be.

+Stop worrying about where to put side-effects.
+Stop “memoizing” callbacks.
+Stop asking your framework *why did you render?* Stop searching your codebase for infinite loops caused by over-reactive abstractions.

+Start building.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";